 LuLu was a tiny mouse of a writer.
-She may have been quiet and little, but she was a mouse for whom life was never dull.
-Everything she decided she might quite like to do, she did —and that included raising mouselets, writing stories and growing ideas.
+She may have been quiet and little, but life for her was never dull.
+Everything she thought she might quite like to do, she did — including raising mouselets, writing stories, and growing ideas.

-One day she compiled a book that she thought others might enjoy too.
-This book covered a nook within a niche of a market and she knew that the big publishers would probably not be interested in it or her (she was such a little mouse, after all), so she decided to enter the world of epublishing herself.
+One day she put together a book she thought others may enjoy too.
+This book covered a nook within a niche of a market and she knew that big publishers would not be interested in it or her (she was such a little mouse, after all), so she decided to enter the world of publishing by herself.

 The door to this world was sparkly and green, and it sprang open as soon as her paw tinkled the golden bell on the door.
-She stepped over the threshold and into a cathedralesque hall where she couldn’t help but stare.
+She stepped over the threshold and into a cathedralesque hall where she stood still for long moments and stared.
 The colours were magnificent; the decor, dazzling.
 A pizzicato harp-strum streamed into her right ear and out through her left.
-It took minutes for her eyes to adjust to the splendour and, when they did, she noticed two very big doors and many smaller ones leading from the main hall, on multiple levels.
+It took minutes for her eyes to adjust to the splendour and, when they did, she noticed two very large doors and many smaller ones leading from the main hall, on multiple levels.

-At first, she was enthusiastically attracted to the minimalistic visage of the door on the roof, in spite (or, perhaps, because) of its difficult placement.
-Getting to the roof was fairly easy, given her rock-climbing skills.
-Even kung fu fighting her way past the weasel henchmen left her relatively unscathed.
+Then she noticed the door on the roof.
+It was instantly attractive, in spite (or perhaps because) of its difficult placement.
+Getting there was a simple task, once she’d stacked up a pile of chairs.
+And she kung fu fought her way past the weasel henchmen with ease.
 It soon became clear, however, that this path was modelled after an ancient endurance test for which she was not built.

-She opened door after door after door, always finding a new and heavily-guarded door behind the last, occasionally slipping into trapdoors (she did that twice), and being constantly presented with new bits of paper to read and sign.
+She opened door after door after door, always finding a new, well-guarded door behind the last, occasionally slipping into trapdoors (twice), and being constantly presented with new bits of paper to read and sign.
 She was exhausted and, it seemed, no closer to her goal.
-She shuffled back to the centre of the hall, round-shouldered, beaten.
+She shuffled, round-shouldered, back to the main hall, whose harp noise had grown tinny.

-When she eventually extracted herself from this place that was no longer strange to her, she hugged her mouselets tight and merged her unique experiences into an ebook publishing house (that later extended into all publishing and writing services).
+When she emerged from this place that was no longer strange, she hugged her mouselets tight and used her unique experiences to guide others through that same mire.

-And, to this day, she provides publishing and writing services under the name of LuLu was a mouse—even though LuLu’s not so little, or a mouse, anymore.
+To this day, she provides these services and more — under the name of LuLu was a mouse, even though LuLu’s not so little or mousy anymore.

 LuLu was a mouse.
 Wonderful words.
 Ravishing tales.